mitre/inspec_tools/README.md

 # Installation

-Ensure happymapper is not installed, as it will take precedence over nokogiri-happymapper.
+Ensure `happymapper` is not installed, as it will take precedence over `nokogiri-happymapper`.

 Add this line to your application's Gemfile:

 ```
 gem 'inspec_tools'
 ```

-And then execute:

-    $ bundle

-Clone the repo and install it yourself as:

-    $ gem install inspec_tools

 # Usage